dotCID/Graduation/README.md

 # Graduation
 Code written in the context of my graduation project on Human-Robot Interaction.
-The iterations of robots and software are named alphabetically, with the most recent code being the name last in the alphabet.

 ## Installation and requirements
 ### Required Python libraries